titovakaterina/2021-2-level-ctlr/docs/pipeline.md

 ```

 #### Stage 8.3.
 Refactor your own code to use `pathlib`

+> NOTE: !!! `pathlib` to be used from early beginning !!!

 As we discussed during lectures it is always better to have something designed specifically for the
 given task.
 Comparing `os` and `pathlib` modules, the latter is the one that is designed for most of